-Hoi An – Hue
+Hoi An – HueDay 6

-After breakfast and check out, your private tour guide will pick you up for the drive to Hue (travel time approximately 4 hours) via Da Nang.
+After breakfast and check out, your private tour guide will pick you up for the drive to the Royal City of Hue (travel time approximately 4 hours) via Da Nang.
 During this drive, you will stop to visit the famous My Khe Beach, otherwise known as China Beach was once a popular R&R spot for US soldiers.
 Continue your scenic road journey over the stunning Hai Van (Ocean Clouds) Pass which offers panoramic views of the coastline below.

 Overnight in Hue

-Hue – Flight to Hanoi
+Hue – Flight to HanoiDay 7

-In the last part of the cruise, you will visit the Emperor Tu Duc Mausoleum, considered one of the most beautiful and picturesque works of architecture of the Nguyen Dynasty.
-This large mausoleum took only 3 years to construct and reflects a mix of Asian and European styles.
+Continue to visit the Emperor Tu Duc Mausoleum, considered one of the most beautiful and picturesque works of architecture of the Nguyen Dynasty.
+This large mausoleum took only 3 years to construct and reflect a mix of Asian and European styles.

 Overnight in Hanoi

-Hanoi – Full-Day City Tour
+Hanoi – Fullday City TourDay 8

 After breakfast, your private tour guide will pick you up and take you on a full-day city tour of Hanoi.
 Below are the recommended sites, but of course, your guide will be happy to modify the list based on your preferences.

-– Tran Quoc Pagoda
+– The One Pillar Pagoda and Tran Quoc Pagoda

 – Huu Tiep Lake and the Downed B-52

-After lunch, you will continue to visit Hoa Lo Museum (Hanoi Hilton), Women’s Museum and the Temple of Literature.
-Then you will take a cycle rickshaw ride through the French Quarter to admire the well preserved colonial buildings such as the Hanoi Opera House and the Sofitel Legend Metropole.
+After lunch, continue to visit Hoa Lo Prison (Hanoi Hilton), the Temple of Literature.
+Then you will take a cycl0/ rickshaw ride through the French Quarter to admire the well preserved colonial buildings such as the Hanoi Opera House, the Church of Hanoi, the History Museum, and the Sofitel Legend Metropole.

 Overnight in Hanoi